sayanee/build-podcast/readme.md

 ####[Build Podcast](http://build-podcast.com) is a show about technology tools for design and development.
-Each week, [Sayanee](http://sayan.ee) will be creating a screencast that will take you through step-by-step in using one tool to build a little project, all in the fun spirit of hacking, creating and building stuff!
+Each episode, [Sayanee](http://sayan.ee) will be creating a screencast that will take you through step-by-step in using one tool to build a little project, all in the fun spirit of hacking, creating and building stuff!

 Related links: